|

 has enough productive capacity to eliminate poverty.21

-which, at the same time, creates a greater economic efficiency,
+justice which, at the same time, creates a greater economic

-then there most certainly can be a win-win situation in which
+efficiency, then there most certainly can be a win-win situation

-the poor gain and the rich do not lose.
-And the key point
+in which the poor gain and the rich do not lose.
+And the

-about wide capital ownership is that, in distributing productive
+key point about wide capital ownership is that, in distributing

-capacity to those who have unsatisfied consumer needs, supply
+productive capacity to those who have unsatisfied consumer

-and demand are brought into balance, Says Theorem (Law)
+needs, supply and demand are brought into balance, Says

-is fulfilled, and justice and efficiency are both forwarded
+Theorem (Law) is fulfilled, and justice and efficiency are

 e) has a narrow approach